 The white blood cells create a wall around the injured skin to prevent the bacteria from spreading further.
 It leads to the formation of a hole or a pocket filled with bacteria, white blood cells (pus), and dead tissue, resulting in an abscess (1).

 Abscesses can occur due to any pathogen but are mostly caused by bacteria (2).
-Staphylococcus aureus or the Staph bacteria are common causative pathogens for abscess.
+Staphylococcus aureus or the Staph bacteria are common causative pathogens for an abscess.

 Signs And Symptoms Of Skin Abscesses